flopezag/fiware-testbed-deploy/README.md

      $ ssh cirros@192.168.58.3

 The micro flavor provides 64MB of RAM, 1 VCPU and 1GB of disk.
-The micro2 flavor is the same, but with 0GB of disk (i.e. a minimal disk to boot the image is created but with barely free space)
+The micro2 flavor is the same, but without extra disk (i.e. a minimal disk to boot the image is created but with barely free space).

 ### Deploying three testbeds

 The *deploythreeglances.py* script deploys 3 OpenStack Image Repositories (Glance) which share the same Identity Service called Keystone.
 Each glance is deployed on a different server accessible by a floating IP.
-It is possible to access by SSH Key and its configuration variables are in the file config_vars in /home/ubuntu folder inside the server, in the same way that it was explained in "Deploying one testbed" section.
-These 3 Glance testbeds are used for GlanceSync acceptance tests.
+It is possible to access by SSH Key and their configuration variables are in the file config_vars in /home/ubuntu folder inside the server, in the same way that it was explained in "Deploying one testbed" section.
+These 3 Glance testbeds are used for GlanceSync acceptance tests (see [more information] (https://github.com/telefonicaid/fiware-glancesync/blob/master/README.rst).

 ### Undeploy testbed
 The *destroytestbeds.py* script undeploys an Openstack testbed belonging to the user specified in the environment variables.